axibase/atsd/integration/pentaho/report-designer/README.md

 * Build a Query using the `SQL Query Designer`

 * Click **OK**.
 The list of queries is added to the **Data** pane.
-* Right-click on the query and choose **Select Query**.
+* Right-click the query and choose **Select Query**.
 The tree view displays query results and fields.

 ![](./resources/data_pane_updated.png)